HUST-NingKang-Lab/BGC-Prophet/README.md

 #### Get Embedding

-We use ESM2-8M model to get genes' embedding vector, and the last layer output of the model is selected as the final word embedding vector for the sequences.
+We use ESM2-8M model to get genes' embedding vector, so the input must be **in amino acid sequence format**, and the last layer output of the ESM model is selected as the final word embedding vector for the amino acid sequences.
 You can use the following command:

 ```shell
 bgc_prophet extract esm2_t6_8M_UR50D ./genome.fasta ./lmdb_genomes --toks_per_batch 40960 --include mean